amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

         dashboard = meraki.DashboardAPI(API_KEY)
         response = dashboard.organizations.getOrganizationDevicesUplinksAddressesByDevice({organizationId}, serials=["{serial1}", "{serial2}"])
         ```
 **Result**: You will obtain the uplink IP addresses (both public and private), gateways, assignment modes, and DNS configuration details for all specified devices.

-**Post-requisites**: Use the obtained data for documentation, performance monitoring, troubleshooting, or network configuration tasks.

 ### Example response for one device: